brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 * Saturday, Nov.
 19 &mdash; The modern calculus-based treatment of elliptical orbits in polar *(r, &theta;)* coordinates
 * Sunday, Nov.
 20 &mdash; Finish Book I (through Proposition 17)
 * Preparation for Tuesday, Nov.
 22 &mdash; Phenomena 1 (the moons of Jupiter) and 2 (the moons of Saturn) &mdash; Problem Set 7: choose an additional selection of moons of Jupiter and moons of Saturn, and extend Newton's tables in Phenomena 1 and 2
 * Tuesday, Nov.
-22 &mdash; Discuss Phenomena 1 and 2
+22 &mdash; Discussed Phenomena 1 to 5 (including retrograde motion, Luke's Desmos epicycle demonstration, and a Ptolemaic model animation on YouTube)

 ### Week 13 &mdash; Book III: The Phenomena (Continued)

 *Odd schedule this week due to Friday all-hands preg check*

 * Monday, Nov.
-29 &mdash; Continue the Phenomena
+28 &mdash; Cover Propositions 3 and 4 on the orbit of the Moon (including the scholium to Proposition 4) &mdash; Brian to prepare a homework assignment which includes retrograde motion)
-* Wednesday, Nov.
-30 &mdash; Continue the Phenomena
+* Tuesday, Nov.
+29 &mdash; Continue the Propositions

 *Mishel to choose Kuhn selection to augment this "philosophy Thursday:"